Thyme-21/CLG-2DGS/README.md

-This is the official repository for our paper "Closing the Gaps: Sparse-View 2D Gaussian Splatting with Improved Surface Completeness"
+This is the official repository for our paper "Closing the Gaps: Sparse-View 2D Gaussian Splatting with Improved Geometric Reliability"

 ![result](assets/0.png)